Bachelor of Science in Information Technology Degree

 Information technology covers a variety of professional disciplines, including software development, systems administration and analysis, network support, web development, cybersecurity, and computer and information research science.

-Is a Bachelor of Science in Information Technology right for you?
+Is an online Bachelor of Science in Information Technology right for you?

-The Bachelor of Science in Information Technology is offered by KU’s School of Professional Studies at the KU Edwards Campus in Overland Park with some courses online.
+The Bachelor of Science in Information Technology is a fully online program offered by KU’s School of Professional Studies at the KU Edwards Campus.
 The IT bachelor's degree options combine technical expertise with problem-solving and communication skills to plan, configure, implement, integrate and maintain computing and information technology solutions for an organization's computing infrastructure.
 It is distinctly different from computer science, which focuses on abstraction, algorithm development, scientific programming and compilers.